storres20/javascript_capstone/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 [javascript_capstone] <a name="about-project"></a>
+# 📖 [Javascript Capstone] <a name="about-project"></a>

-**[JavaScript_Capstone]** is about building our own web application based on an external API.
+**[JavaScript Capstone]** is about building our own web application based on an external API.
 We selected an API that provides data about a topic that we like and then we will build the web app around it.
 The web app will have 2 user interfaces.
+We chose the TV Maze API, this API gave us access to top tv shows.

 ## 🛠 Built With <a name="built-with"></a>